cyclic-software/docs/docs/overview/deploy.md

 Every `git push` or change to the default branch will trigger a Cyclic deployment.
 This includes direct pushes as well as pull request merges.

 ### GitHub `Environments` Integration
-Once deployed, apps are linked on the Github repo in the `Environments` section on the right hand side of the page:
+Once deployed, apps are linked on the GitHub repo in the `Environments` section on the right hand side of the page:
 <img src="/img/deploy/1.png" alt="drawing" width="400"/>

 For each deployment afterwards, a record will be published with a link to the deployment logs, live site, and corresponding commit hash.